Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Introduction

-In this work we propose a new type of qubit design, dubbed solitonic Andreev spin qubit (SASQ), that combines features from the GSQ and the ASQ, see Fig. \ref{fig:qubits}(c).
-Like in ASQs, single-qubit operations are performed by controlling the SC phase difference across a special kind of JJ.
-Unlike in the ASQ, however, the induced operation is holonomic.
-Compared to a GSQ, the possible displacements can be arbitrarily large, so that the holonomic qubit operations may be far more efficient, even with a weak SO coupling.
-The basic elements of the SASQ are the following: (a) a Corbino JJ, fabricated by epitaxial deposition of an inner SC disk and an outer SC ring on a 2DEG with SO coupling; (b) a weak magnetic out-of-plane field $B_z$ such that the flux threading the outer ring is around one flux quantum; and (c) a SC phase bias $\phi$ between the disk and ring, which can be tuned either with an external SQUID loop or by an electric bias $V(t) = \dot{\phi}(t)/2e$ across the junction.
-These ingredients give rise to the emergence of a special type of solitonic Andreev bound state in the circular junction region between disk and ring.
-The soliton state is centered around angle $\varphi_0 = \pi - \phi$ with a finite angular spread $\delta\varphi$.
-Its angular confinement is the result of a mismatch between the SC phase winding number of the disk and the ring, caused by the magnetic flux.
-The soliton bound state is spin-degenerate and implements a spin qubit when the junction is tuned to odd occupancy.
-The SASQ state can be controlled holonomically by moving the soliton state around the junction by varying the SC phase difference $\phi$.
-We show that the full Bloch sphere can be covered in this way by slightly adjusting the effective SO length $\bm{\lambda}_\text{SO}^{-1}$ through the junction density.
+The basic elements of the SASQ are: (a) a Corbino Josephson junction, fabricated by epitaxial deposition of an inner superconductor disk and an outer superconductor ring on a 2DEG with spin-orbit coupling; (b) a weak out-of-plane magnetic field $B_z$ such that the flux threading the outer ring is around one flux quantum; and (c) a superconducting phase bias $\phi$ applied between the disk and the ring, which can be tuned either with an external \editE{superconducting quantum interference device (SQUID)} or by an electric voltage $V(t) = \dot{\phi}(t)/2e$ across the junction. \editE{As we show in this work,} these ingredients give rise to a soliton \cite{Clem:PRB10} in the $\varphi$-dependent superconducting phase difference across the junction, where $\varphi$ is the polar angle around the junction.
+The phase soliton (also called Josephson vortex or fluxon \cite{Barone:82,Tinkham:04}) \editE{is a localized, stable $2\pi$ twist in the superconducting phase difference.
+In our case, it} is the result of a mismatch between the superconductor phase winding number of the disk and the ring, caused by the magnetic flux.
+We find that the soliton traps a special type of Jackiw-Rebbi~\cite{Jackiw:PRD76} ABSs, concentrated around an angle $\varphi_0$, that can be controlled with $\phi$~\footnote{Majorana bound states trapped by solitons in Corbino Josephson junctions with topological superconductors have been analyzed elsewhere~\cite{Grosfeld:PNAS11,Park:PRL15}.
+In our case, we consider conventional (non-topological) superconductors.}.
+These \emph{solitonic} ABSs are spin-degenerate and implement a spin qubit when the junction is tuned to odd occupancy.
+The SASQ state can be holonomically controlled by tuning $\phi$, which shuttles the soliton around the junction.
+We show that the full Bloch sphere can be covered in this way by slightly adjusting the effective spin-orbit length $\bm{\lambda}_\text{SO}^{-1}$ through, e.g., the junction chemical potential.